danielahyano/generative_art_project/README.md

 - Platform with type C connectors that is conneted to the DC Power Supply
 ![alt text](./pictures/IMG_7179.png)

-## Code
+## Set up

+The Arduino IDE can be downloaded in (https://www.arduino.cc/en/software).

+After downloading the Arduino IDE, you can follow the instruction in https://www.youtube.com/watch?v=adLUgmCJKnM (a video made by our professor) to do the setup.

+If you are on a MacBook, you may need to install: https://github.com/Xinyuan-LilyGO/LilyGo-T-Call-SIM800/issues/139#issuecomment-90439071.

-The code for this project is located inside generative_art.ino.
-To transfer it to the ESP32 I used a type C cable connected from the notebook to the device, and the Arduino IDE.
+After this, you can get the code from generative_art.ino and transfer it to the ESP32 using a type C cable connected from the notebook to the device (pressing the '->' in the top left of the screen.